ucl-open/ucl-open/docs/bonsai-operators/UclOpen.Devices/behavior-board.md

 # Behavior Board

-The Behavior Board (`who_am_i = 1216`) is a Harp behaviour controller used as the main I/O hub on UCL Open rigs.
-It bundles three optional modules — a pulse controller for valves and other digital outputs, a camera trigger controller, and a running-wheel encoder reader — that can be enabled independently per rig.
+The Behavior Board (`who_am_i = 1216`) is a Harp board commonly used as an I/O hub on UCL Open rigs.
+It bundles three optional modules: a pulse controller for valves and other digital outputs, a camera trigger controller, and a running-wheel encoder reader.
+Each of these modules can be enabled independently per rig.

 ---